 13.1 Checking a wholesaler is approved

-HMRC will provide an online look up service that allows trade buyers to look up the details of their alcohol suppliers to ensure that they are approved for AWRS.
-This service is planned to be available from 1 April 2017, when the register of approved wholesalers will be complete.
+HMRC provides an online look up service that allows trade buyers to look up the details of their alcohol suppliers to ensure that they’re approved for AWRS.

-This will include details of the business that is approved and contact details such as telephone number or e-mail address.
-If a wholesaler has been approved, but has since ceased trading, the look-up will return the dates that the wholesaler was approved.
+If a wholesaler has been approved, but has since ceased trading, the look up will return the dates that the wholesaler was removed from the register.

 13.2 Accessing the AWRS online look up system

-13.3 What to do if you find a wholesaler you’re dealing with isn’t approved
+13.3 What to do if you find a wholesaler you’re dealing with is not approved

-If you find that a wholesaler you’re purchasing from isn’t approved, you should first check to ensure that the sale isn’t excluded from the scheme, see section 4.
+If you find that a wholesaler you’re purchasing from is not approved, you should first check to ensure that the sale is not excluded from the scheme, see section 4.

-If you’re sure that the purchase should fall within the scope of the scheme, you shouldn’t continue with the purchase and you must notify HMRC immediately.
+If you’re sure that the purchase should fall within the scope of the scheme, you should not continue with the purchase and you must notify HMRC immediately.

 You can notify HMRC at Customs, excise and VAT fraud reporting.